What is Cybersecurity Risk?

 What Is the Economic Importance of Cyber-Attacks?

 Another consideration is the growing number of devices that are constantly linked for data sharing.
 When the company grows in size and the number of staff, clients, and third-party suppliers grows, so do the demands for immediate access to information.
-Younger people require immediate real-time access to data from everywhere, which increases the attack surface for ransomware, bugs, and other exploits exponentially.
-Foreign enemies, coordinated hackers, insiders, bad setup, and the third-party suppliers are all potential sources of unanticipated cyberattacks.
+Your staff and customers may require immediate real-time access to data from everywhere, which increases the attack surface for ransomware, bugs, and other exploits exponentially.
+Foreign enemies, coordinated hackers, insiders, bad setup, and the third-party suppliers are all potential sources of unanticipated cyberattacks

 What Are the Most Serious Cyber-Threats and Risks?

-Data breaches can have a huge negative effect on a company's credibility, and companies can potentially face financial and legal actions if they don't have a robust IT protection management strategy in place.
+Data breaches can have huge negative effects on businesses and their credibility, and are often caused by inadequately security measures.
+Companies can potentially face financial and legal actions if they don't have a robust IT protection management strategy in place.
 They need to comply with legislation and rules that are related to cybersecurity.
-To maintain the integrity, confidentiality, and availability of information assets, an organisation can normally plan and enforce cybersecurity controls around the enterprise.
+To maintain the confidentiality, integrity, and availability (CIA) of information assets, an organisation can normally plan and enforce cybersecurity controls around the enterprise.

 It's become incredibly necessary to figure out what knowledge could damage the company's finances or credibility if it were to be hacked or made public.
 Things like addresses, social security numbers, and biometric databases are examples of publicly identifiable information (PII) and therefore valuable data for cybercriminals.
 Other examples also include customer information, employee information, contracts and intellectual property data.